harsh-bothra/learn365/day1.md

 ### Backup Code Abuse

->Bypassing 2FA by abusing the Backup code feature.
+>Bypassing 2FA by abusing the Backup code feature. \
-Use the above-mentioned techniques to bypass Backup Code to remove/reset 2FA restrictions
+Use the above mentioned techniques to bypass Backup Code to remove/reset 2FA restrictions

 ### Clickjacking on 2FA Disabling Page